 The Solheimasandur Plane Wreck is another extremely popular photo spot on Instagram.
 It is a famous Icelandic plane wreck on a black sand beach.
 The beautiful coastline of Iceland combined with the wreckage makes for a really unique thing to see from Reykjavik to Vik.
 Thankfully, everyone survived the plane crash and it was deemed too costly to remove the wreckage.

 So, now, it’s a popular thing to do between Reykjavik to Vik for amateur and pro photographers!
 It’s an eerie sight, which is part of its appeal.
 It looks like a ghost plane on the black sand beach.
 You don’t have to spend a lot of time here.
 However, we still suggest making a stop on your Reykjavik to Vik drive.
+This is truly one of the best things to do in Vik!

 Your next two stops as you drive are actually so close to each other that you can see one from the other.
 The first stop is Loftsalahellir Cave, which is just a short drive from Sólheimajökull and the Solheimasandur Plane Wreck.
 You’ll take a brief, but steep, hike to climb inside the actual cave.